Boston University: Boston campuses and facilities

-From the 1960s–1980s many contemporary buildings were constructed, including the Mugar Library, BU Law School, and Warren Towers, all of which were built in the brutalist style of architecture.
+From the 1960s through the 1980s, several contemporary buildings were constructed, including the Mugar Library, BU Law School, and Warren Towers, all of which were built in the brutalist style of architecture.
 The Metcalf Science Center for Science and Engineering, constructed in 1983, might more accurately be described as Structural Expressionism.
 Morse Auditorium, adjacent, stands in stark architectural contrast, as it was originally constructed as a Jewish synagogue.
-The most recent architectural additions to BU's campus are the Photonics Center, Life Science and Engineering Building, The Student Village (which includes the FitRec Center and Agganis Arena), and the Questrom School of Business.
+The most recent architectural additions to BU's campus are the Center for Computing & Data Sciences, Photonics Center, Life Science and Engineering Building, The Student Village (which includes the FitRec Center and Agganis Arena), and the Questrom School of Business.
 All these buildings were built in brick, a few with a substantial amount of brownstone.
 Boston University converted the old Nickelodeon Cinemas complex into College of Engineering labs and offices.
 In 2016, the university sold the building that housed the Huntington Theatre Company and constructed the Joan & Edgar Booth Theatre and College of Fine Arts Production Center to consolidate the theater program on campus.

-BU has earned several historic preservation awards with recent extensive building renovation projects, such as the School of Law tower, the Alan & Sherry Leventhal Center, Myles Standish Hall, and the Dahod Family Alumni Center (formerly The Castle).
+BU has earned several historic preservation awards with recent extensive building renovation projects, such as the School of Law tower, the Alan & Sherry Leventhal Center, 610 Beacon Street (formerly Myles Standish Hall), and the Dahod Family Alumni Center (formerly The Castle).
 Construction of the brick and glass Yawkey Center for Student Services was designed to follow the requirements of the Bay State Road historic district.
-Use of glass and steel for new construction on Commonwealth Avenue includes the Rajen Kilachand Center for Integrated Life Sciences & Engineering, which opened in 2017, and the 19-story Center for Computing & Data Sciences, which opened in 2022.
+Use of glass and steel for new construction on Commonwealth Avenue includes the Rajen Kilachand Center for Integrated Life Sciences & Engineering, which opened in 2017, and the 19-story Center for Computing and Data Sciences, which opened in 2022.

-The ceremonial opening on December 8th, 2022 was covered by publications including Bloomberg, The Boston Globe, and CBS News which praised the building for being the largest carbon-neutral building in Boston and noted its unusual design.
+The ceremonial opening on December 8, 2022, was covered by publications including Bloomberg, The Boston Globe, and CBS News which praised the building for being the largest carbon-neutral building in Boston and noted its unusual design.
 A ribbon cutting ceremony was performed by Boston Mayor Michelle Wu, President Robert A. Brown, the associate provost for computing and data sciences Azer Bestavros, dean of Arts & Sciences Stan Sclaroff, BU Board of Trustees chair Ahmass Fakahany, BU provost Jean Morrison, and Boston city councilor Kenzie Bok.

 In 2018, following negotiations in the preceding year, Boston University purchased the former Wheelock College, which is now referred to as the Boston University Fenway Campus (although it is actually located in the adjacent neighborhood of Longwood).

 As of 2019, BU has sold or leased to real estate developers several building sites it owned in Kenmore Square next to its campus.
 Large multistory buildings are being constructed there, which will transform the long-time appearance of the busy traffic hub.

-In September 2021, BU completed a $115 million project to renovate and expand the Henry M. School of Dental Medicine.
+In September 2021, BU completed a $115 million project to renovate and expand the Henry M. Goldman School of Dental Medicine.
 The project expanded clinical spaces, added a simulation learning center, and improved collaborative spaces for students.